-On this day in 2009, 22-year-old American exchange student Amanda Knox is convicted of murdering her British roommate, Meredith Kercher, in 2007 in Perugia, Italy.
+On December 4, 2009, 22-year-old American exchange student Amanda Knox is convicted of murdering her British roommate, Meredith Kercher, in 2007 in Perugia, Italy.
 Knox received a 26-year prison sentence, while her 25-year-old Italian ex-boyfriend, Raffaelle Sollecito, who also was convicted in the slaying, was sentenced to 25 years behind bars.
 The sensational, high-profile case raised questions in the United States about whether Knox, who always maintained her innocence, received a fair trial.
 Then, in October 2011, in a decision that made international headlines, an Italian court reversed the murder convictions of both Knox and Sollecito and they were freed from prison.

 On November 2, 2007, 21-year-old Kercher of Coulsdon, England, was found fatally stabbed in the bedroom of the home she shared with Knox and two other women in Perugia, the capital city of the Umbria region in central Italy.
 Investigators said the British exchange student had been slain the previous night.
 After questioning by police, Knox, a Seattle native and University of Washington student doing her junior year abroad in Italy, was arrested.
 She denied any wrongdoing, saying she was at computer science student Sollecito’s house the night the killing occurred.
 Police claimed Knox later gave them conflicting statements about her whereabouts at the time of the crime, and said she also accused her boss at a bar where she worked, who turned out to have a solid alibi, of Kercher’s murder.
 The American student, who was first questioned without an attorney or professional interpreter, said police coerced her into making the accusation as well as other incriminating statements.
 (The false accusation would later result in an extra year tacked on to Knox’s prison sentence.)